scipy-conference/scipy_proceedings/papers/funix/main.md

 In summary, Funix has the following distinctive features compared with many existing solutions:
 1. Type-based GUI generation controlled by themes
 2. Exposing the frontend world to Python developers
 3. Leveraging Python's language features to make building apps more intuitively.
+In other words, less new stuff from Funix as possible.

 The rest of the paper is organized as follows:
 In [Motivation](#motivation-a-balance-between-simplicity-and-versatility), we discuss the motivation behind Funix and what are the cases suitable and not suitable for Funix. ...